-LEVEL KEYWORDS SEMANTIC CONTENT COMPUTATIONAL CONSIDERATIONS contextual and domain-specific domain-specific insights, current events, social and political context, explanations contextual knowledge and domain-specific expertise (perceiver-dependent) 3 perceptual and cognitive complex trends, pattern synthesis, exceptions, commonplace concepts reference to the rendered visualization and "common knowledge" (perceiver-dependent) 2 statistical and relational descriptive statistics, extrema, outliers, correlations, point-wise comparisons access to the visualization specification or backing dataset (perceiver-independent) 1 elemental and encoded chart type, encoding channels, title, axis ranges, labels, colors access to the visualization specification or rasterized image (perceiver-independent) x-axis in bins: 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+.
+LEVEL KEYWORDS SEMANTIC CONTENT COMPUTATIONAL CONSIDERATIONS 4 contextual and domain-specific insights, current events, domain-specific social and political context, explanations contextual knowledge and domain-specific expertise ( perceiver-dependent ) 3 perceptual and cognitive complex trends, pattern synthesis, exceptions, commonplace concepts reference to the rendered visualization and "common knowledge" (perceiver-dependent) 2 statistical and relational descriptive statistics, extrema, outliers, correlations, point-wise comparisons access to the visualization specification or backing dataset (perceiver-independent) 1 elemental and encoded chart type, encoding channels, title, axis ranges, labels, colors access to the visualization specification or rasterized image (perceiver-independent)

+Mortality rate is plotted on the vertical y-axis from 0 to 15%.
+Age is plotted on the horizontal x-axis in bins: 10-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70-79, 80+.

 For low income countries, the average life expectancy is 60 years for men and 65 years for women.
-For high income countries, the average life expectancy is 77 years for men and 8: years for women.
+For high income countries, the average life expectancy is 77 years for men and 82 years for women.

 The low income countries are more scattered than the high income countries.
-There visible gap between high and low income countries, indicated by the Income-Age Divide lin People living in low-income countries tend to have a lower life expectancy than the people healthcare, food, other resources, and overall quality of life.
+There is a visible gap between high and low income countries, indicated by the Income-Age Divide line.

+People living in low-income countries tend to have a lower life expectancy than the people living in high-income countries, likely due to many societal factors, including access to healthcare, food, other resources, and overall quality of life.